-Audit logs in Desk365 help you maintain transparency, security, and compliance when handling sensitive data.
-With audit logs, every action performed on encrypted ticket fields is recorded in one centralized place, making it easy to review who did what, when, and from where.
+Encrypted field logs in Desk365 help you maintain transparency, security, and compliance when handling sensitive data.
+With encrypted field logs, every action performed on encrypted ticket fields is recorded in one centralized place, making it easy to review who did what, when, and from where.

-This article explains what audit logs are, what activities are tracked, how to use the filters, and the benefits of using audit logs for compliance and internal reviews.
+This article explains what encrypted field logs are, what activities are tracked, how to use the filters, and the benefits of using logs for compliance and internal reviews.

-Audit logs record all activities related to protected personal information and encrypted ticket fields across Desk365.
-These logs provide a detailed and centralized audit trail to help organizations monitor access, changes, and configuration updates involving sensitive data.
+Encrypted field logs track all activity involving sensitive data — including PHI, PII, SSN, CVV, etc., within encrypted ticket fields across Desk365.
+These logs provide a detailed and centralized log trail to help organizations monitor access, changes, and configuration updates involving sensitive data.

 - What activity was performed